ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If issued, the resulting access token would contain sufficient access to be used at both referenced resources.

+## Dynamic grant endpoint discovery {#grant-discovery}

+Except in the previous case where "as_uri" is provided by the RS at runtime, no other method are detailed on how the grant endpoint is provided.
+This is intentional, as many cases are just fine with static setups (just as in OAuth 2).
+However, the dynamic nature of GNAP makes it a good candidate for further extensions that would be able to handle more advanced scenarios.

 # Acknowledgements {#Acknowledgements}

 The editors would like to thank the feedback of the following individuals for their reviews,